Cristian-Castillo/Cristian-Castillo/README.md

 ### Hi there, I'm Cristian 👋

-## I'm a Husband, Dog Owner, and a Computer Scientist!
+## I'm a Husband, Pug Owner, and a Computer Scientist!
 - 🔭  I’m currently working on a [Free Code Camp's Course][website]!
 - 🌱  I’m currently learning everything 🤣
 - 👯  I’m looking to collaborate with other content creators